 5. Social media

-Creating a captivating presence on social media is no longer a space reserved just for celebrities and ‘influencers’, with TikTok gaining traction anyone can post food content; from your average home cook to Michelin star chefs competing for the social media limelight.
+Creating a captivating presence on social media is no longer a space reserved just for celebrities and ‘influencers’, with video platforms gaining traction anyone can post food content; from your average home cook to Michelin star chefs competing for the social media limelight.
 Chefs and the restaurants they serve need to maintain a fresh, frequently renewed online presence to stay relevant in the 21st century world of online ordering and content consumption.

 PR guru and head honcho at Leapfrog PR in the UK, Felicity Read stresses the importance of a clear social media presence and strategy: “All restaurants need to have at least a Facebook account for sheers numbers and an Instagram feed for engagement.”